janosvajda/service-polling/README.md

 ## Installation

-1. Create a database and table.
+1. You should create a MySQL/MariaDb database and table.
 You can find the SQL command in `migration/init.sql`
-1. Change connection details.
+1. You can change the DB connection details.
 MySQL port, user, password details are in ServicePollerRestControllerVerticle.java

 `   private static final Integer MYSQL_PORT = 3306;